 - Punitive damages, designed to punish a defendant who acts in a reckless or deliberate manner.
 These damages do not compensate the plaintiff for any loss but are rather intended to “teach the defendant a lesson.”

 These factual propositions can be proved through a variety of evidence and testimony.
-Your Tampa personal injury lawyer will need to analyze your case before determining what evidence and testimony he or she has available to help you prove your case.
+Your Tampa workers compensation lawyer will need to analyze your case before determining what evidence and testimony he or she has available to help you prove your case.
 He or she may use:

 - Eyewitness testimony from you and other people who observed the accident happen;